Learn from hillsdale.org: Free Online Courses for Classical Education

 Who teaches the courses on hillsdale.org?

-Courses are taught by tenured Hillsdale College faculty members and recognized subject matter experts.
+Courses are taught by Hillsdale College faculty members and recognized subject matter experts.
 Most lectures are recorded directly from popular on-campus courses.

 How can homeschooling families use these resources?